 Kay Drought, Litigation director: N.H. legal system general expertise; access to civil justice; professional standards of attorneys (legal ethics); local municipal welfare programs.

 Dawn McKinney, Policy director: Medicaid; anti-poverty legislative advocacy.

 Elliott Berry: Local welfare; lead poisoning; property tax relief; federally subsidized housing; bed bugs; civil rights of renters, campground residents, homeless persons, prisoners.

 Stephanie Bray: Reverse mortgages; state and federal mortgage and foreclosure regulations; tax deeding and property tax issues; debt collection, including federal and state laws and regulations; rights of campground residents.

 Ray Burke: Utilities benefit programs; low-income energy efficiency programs

 Ruth Heintz: Property tax relief; Social Security benefits; disability discharge of student loans; Choices for Independence, a Medicaid program for in-home care.

-Cheryl Steinberg: Elder abuse and exploitation; the rights of residents in long-term care, including nursing homes and assisted living facilities; debt collection.
+Cheryl Steinberg: Elder abuse and exploitation; the rights of residents in long-term care, including nursing homes and assisted living facilities.

-Michelle Wangerin: Juvenile justice (CHINS, delinquency) and education: special education and school discipline; school push-out and school-to-prison pipeline; former public defender familiar with adult criminal justice system.
+Michelle Wangerin: Juvenile justice (CHINS, delinquency) and education; special education and school discipline; school resource officers; school push-out and school-to-prison pipeline.

 For more information or to arrange an interview with an NHLA advocate, please call Communications Manager Sarah Palermo at 369-6650.